Info & Communications Technology (ICT)

 ICT 4375 Blockchain, Cryptocurrency, and Web3 Foundations (4 Credits)

 Novel protocols, tools, and techniques are restructuring the web itself into a more distributed, trusted, and self-managing network than ever before.
 Welcome to Web3.
-This course will help students master foundational blockchain concepts and explore Web3 enabling technologies.
-Students will gain the ability to confidently use decentralized technologies like blockchains, cryptocurrencies, peer-to-peer apps, and more.
+This course will help students master foundational blockchain concepts and explore Web3-enabling technologies.
+Students will gain the ability to confidently apply decentralized technologies like blockchains, cryptocurrencies, tokens, peer-to-peer apps, and more.
 Furthermore, students will understand how these technologies are being applied in industries around the world and why.
-Students will gain the ability to critically assess when Web3 technology is advantageous over other solutions both from a technical and economical perspective.
+Students will gain the ability to critically assess when Web3 technology is advantageous over other solutions both from a technical and financial perspective.
+Knowledge of basic programming principles is recommended.

 ICT 4390 iOS Application Development (4 Credits)